mostjs/core/docs/api.rst

   disposeOnce :: Disposable -> Disposable

-Wrap a :ref:`Disposable` so the underlying Disposable will only be disposed of once—even if the returned Disposable is disposed of multiple times.
+Wrap a :ref:`Disposable` so the underlying :ref:`Disposable` will only be disposed of once—even if the returned :ref:`Disposable` is disposed of multiple times.

 .. _disposeBoth: